What to Expect

 Quality of Work

 With our vast experience in Residential Home Building and Remodeling we have a keen eye for detail in all of our projects.
 All projects are inspected by the owner and homeowner and all items completed before final payment is taken.
 All CMH Builders employees clean up and store away tools at the end of the day.
 We understand that the area we are working is part of a lived in home; drop clothes and stair protection are used in every home.

 CMH Builders takes the time to put together an honest and thought out quote that includes every aspect of the project needed for completion.
 Most companies will put an estimate together that does not included budgets for carpet, vanities, fixtures etc. that make the bottom line of their quote look low and attractive to potential customers.
 CMH takes a different approach and gives a complete estimate that includes all budgeted items so customers can get a better idea of what the total project will cost.

 Frequently Asked Questions

 What is the cost of basement finishing?

-The price of basement remodeling projects can vary greatly depending on the footprint of your space and the features you want to add and the overall extent of the project.
-The base cost of a basement remodel is typically around $20,000–25,000, with other features adding onto it.
-Our average basement project is around $50,000.
-However, you can get a top-quality basement finishing project without going beyond your budget when you work with CMH Builders.
+The price of basement remodeling projects can vary greatly depending on the footprint of your space and the features you want to implement.
+Our average basement project is around $60,000; however, you can get a top-quality basement finishing project without going beyond your budget when you work with CMH Builders.
 We’ll be able to stay within your available price range while determining how to make the most of your available space.
 We’ll make sure you’re satisfied with the final results while avoiding going over budget.

 Reasonable Pricing for Basement Remodeling